DashineePARMANUM/statistics-projects-summer-2025/PowerBI_Visualizations/PowerBI_Docs/PowerBI_Process.md

 ---
 ## 8. Key Insights
 - Students with higher average test scores generally received higher final grades.
-- The majority of students fall into the B grade category based on the pie chart.
+- The majority of students fall into the B grade as seen on the pie chart.
 - The lowest performance on average occurred in Test 2, as shown in the bar chart.

 ---